 Bachelor of Medicine &Bachelor of Surgery (MBBS)

-The Department of Medicine makes a significant contribution to the undergraduate MBBS programme, with intensive involvement of full, part-time and honorary members in the new curriculum.
+The Department of Medicine, School of Clinical Medicine makes a significant contribution to the undergraduate MBBS programme, with intensive involvement of full, part-time and honorary members in the new curriculum.

 Teaching in medicine covers the principles and practice of general medicine and its specialties, including also general practice/family medicine.
 Students will learn; through lectures, bedside teaching, case demonstration, outpatient clinics teaching and other modes of instructions and practical work; the basic knowledge and skills in the prevention, diagnosis and management of common medical illness.
 The course includes clinical rotations at Queen Mary Hospital and other hospitals and outpatient clinics.
 Students receive instructions on the diagnosis and management of acute medical problems and emergencies, and the medical care of patients from admission to discharge from hospital, including the use of drugs and procedures.

-The Department of Medicine is a teaching department and has no or very little involvement with student admissions nor the processing of that information.
+The Department of Medicine is, School of Clinical Medicine has no or very little involvement with student admissions nor the processing of that information.

 Further information or enquiries at the following hyperlinks :